ElricTOURTEL/Java-elric/README.md

 ## 🚀 Features

--User input through the console
+- User input through the console
--Calculation of trips based on total boxes and capacity
+- Calculation of trips based on total boxes and capacity

 ## 🛠️ Technologies Used
 - Java 17+ (JDK)